Calabi Yau algebras and weighted quiver polyhedra

 The grading that one can assign to a weighted quiver polyhedron is also far from unique, however the algebraic properties that we will discuss further on do not depend on it.
 They depend merely on the existence of a grading. \end{remark}

 From a quiver polyhedron we can build a topological space $X$ by associating to every cycle of length $k$ a $k$-gon.
 We label the edges of this $k$-gon cyclicly by the arrows of the quiver and identify edges of different polygon labeled with the same arrow. \begin{lemma} If $\qpol$ is a quiver polyhedron then $X$ is a compact orientable surface. \end{lemma} \begin{proof} We need to show that every point in $X$ has a neighborhood that is homeomorphic to an open disk.
 For the internal points of the polygons this is trivially true.
-If $p$ lies on an edge of a polygon but not on a corner then this is true because by condition PO a small enough neighborhood of $p$ which consist of two half disks glued together.
+If $p$ lies on an edge of a polygon but not on a corner then this is true because by condition PO a small enough neighborhood of $p$ will consist of two half disks glued together.
 If $p$ is a corner of a polygon, a neighborhood of $p$ consists of triangles glued together over common edges.
-The result in general will be a set of disks glued together at $p$, only if PM holds there is just one disk.
+The result in general will be a set of disks glued together at $p$ and there is just one disk if and only if PM holds.